smart-edge-open/specs/doc/architecture.md

 ### Converged Edge Reference Architecture (CERA) Flavor

-The Converged Edge Reference Architecture (CERA) from Intel provides foundational recipes that converge IT, OT & NT workloads on various on-premise & network edge platforms.
+The Converged Edge Reference Architecture (CERA) from Intel provides foundational recipes that converge IT, OT & NT workloads  network edge platform.

 In future OpenNESS releases, various CERA flavor will be available.
 Each of these recipes would include combinations of other OpenNESS flavor (e.g. RAN + UPF + Apps)